 The COVID-19 crisis in 2020 saw the complex close to the public for three months from March 2020 and major changes to all events held at the facility.
+It also saw changes to the tenancies.

 Currently, as well as greyhound racing, Wentworth Park is utilised for sport, functions and community events.
 Local schools receive use of the facilities at no charge.
-The Complex is also used extensively for the conduct of tertiary examinations.
 GBOTA receives all income from events pursuant to their Licence Deed.